clearlinux/clear-linux-documentation/source/tutorials/redis.rst

 After your Redis-server is running, try some basic commands.

 #.
-Enter the `redis-cli`.
+Start `redis-cli`.
 It provides syntax suggestions as you type.

    .. code-block:: bash